-Service pits or pillars will be installed by Vector's field service provider and connected by the Electricity Retailer's inspector.
-In addition, prior to connecting to Vector's network, the installation must be inspected and approved by the Electricity Retailer's inspector.
+Service pits or pillars will be installed by Vector's field service provider.
+Prior to connecting customers' service cables to Vector's network, the installation must be inspected, and the connection carried out by a Vector approved livening inspector selected by the Electricity Retailer.